-4.4 The Key Performance Indicators for the 2018/19 Business Plan are set out below.
+4.4 The Key Performance Indicators for the 2019/20 Business Plan are set out below.

-Corporate Goal Key Performance Indicators 2018/19 Supporting literacy and promoting a love 90% of branch libraries will deliver regular Rhythm and Rhyme sessions for pre-school children. of reading 70% of branch libraries will deliver a class visits programme for primary age children.
-900 adult reader group sessions will be delivered by March 2019.
-Contributing to social and community wellbeing Achieve the following levels of participation in branch libraries loans/renewals (including eBooks and eMagazines) (4,950,000). active members (290,000) PAT/Wi-Fi use (1,000,000) sessions.
-Number of participants in core and regular programmes.
-(380,000).
-Achieve mobile library usage of 370,000 loans/renewals Supporting and developing our people Reduce sickness absence overall by 3% compared to the 2017 calendar year Delivering high quality services Annual net spend (resource and capital) will be within budget.
-Underspend will be minimised Capital and minor works programmes will be implemented in accordance with the agreed timetable and budget 95% of e2 contract standards for 2018/19 will be met 100% of invoices will be paid within 30 working days 90% of invoices will be paid within 10 working days 90% of planned internal audits will be completed by March 2019 All Priority 1 audit recommendations will be addressed within 4 months of the agreed implementation date Increase social media likes and follows by 5%
+Corporate Goal Key Performance Indicators 2019/20 Supporting All branch libraries will deliver a minimum of two core literacy and programmes for children promoting a love 140 adult reader groups will be supported. of reading Contributing to Achieve the following levels of participation in branch libraries social and loans/renewals (including eBooks and eMagazines) community (4,750,000). wellbeing active members (280,000) PAT/Wi-Fi use (900,000) sessions.
+Achieve mobile library usage of 350,000 loans/renewals Supporting and Reduce sickness absence overall by 2% compared to the developing our December 2018/19 performance. people Delivering high Annual net spend (resource and capital) will be within budget. quality services Underspend will be minimised Capital and minor works programmes will be implemented in accordance with the agreed timetable and budget 95% of e2 contract standards for 2019/20 will be met 100% of invoices will be paid within 30 working days 90% of invoices will be paid within 10 working days 90% of planned internal audits will be completed by March 2020 All Priority 1 audit recommendations will be addressed within 4 months of the agreed implementation date Increase social media likes and follows by 5%